martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 ### In Scope {#in-scope}

-This document applies only to service identities associated with FQDNs only to TLS and DTLS, and only to PKIX-based systems.
+This document applies only to service identities associated with fully-qualified domain names (FQDNs) only to TLS and DTLS, and only to PKIX-based systems.

 TLS uses the words client and server, where the client is the entity that initiates the connection.
-In many cases, this models common practice, such as a browser connecting to a Web origin.
+In many cases, this is consistent with common practice, such as a browser connecting to a Web origin.
 For the sake of clarity, and to follow the usage in {{TLS}} and related specifications, we will continue to use to use the terms client and server in this document.
-Note that these are TLS-layer roles, and that the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; these is no requirement that the roles at the application layer match the TLS-layer.
+However, these are TLS-layer roles, and the application protocol could support the TLS server making requests to the TLS client after the TLS handshake; these is no requirement that the roles at the application layer match the TLS layer.

 At the time of this writing, other protocols such as {{QUIC}} and Network Time Security ({{NTS}}) use DTLS or TLS to do the initial establishment of cryptographic key material.
-Such services MUST also follow the rules specified here.
+The rules specified here are intended to apply to such services, as well.

 ### Out of Scope {#out-of-scope}